 Claire Meuschke is led by the preservation, accessibility, and adaptability of traditional foods.
 She was a Farm Assistant at Las Milpitas Community Farm in Tucson, AZ, and more recently, a Farm Hand at Radical Family Farms in Sebastopol, CA. Descendent from a lineage of chefs in San Francisco Chinatown, she is grateful for this opportunity to grow food—on Ohlone land—where her family has lived for over a century.
 She is an educator, editor, and writer of poetry.

 Danielle Smith is an artist activist and dance educator from Cleveland, Ohio.
-After receiving her Bachelors of Arts from the University of San Francisco 18’ she served as an AmeriCorps NCCC member in western Massachusetts teaching music and dance classes to youth at various schools and art centers.
+While receiving her Bachelors of Arts from the University of San Francisco 18’ she was an intern for both Phat Beets Produce and Farms to Grow Inc. In 2019, Danielle served as an AmeriCorps NCCC member in western Massachusetts teaching music and dance classes to youth at various schools and art centers.
 Danielle values diversity of perspectives and experiences and how we connect through food and community.
-As of now, her favorite food is sushi which is ironic, considering she grew up in a food desert in Cleveland.
 Currently, Danielle serves at City Slicker Farms as the Communications Coordinator.